yehia67/documentation/tools/0.1/raspberry-pi-pub-sub/overview.md

 :::

 :::warning:
-This application uses the [IOTA JavaScript client library](root://client-libraries/0.1/introduction/overview.md), which are still in beta development.
+This application uses the [IOTA JavaScript client library](root://client-libraries/0.1/introduction/overview.md), which is still in beta development.
 Do not use this code in production environments.
 :::

 ## Why use this application?